 Lack of Doing the Word

 What happens when a churchgoer gets sick?
 First, there may be a prayer for that person by the pastor during a church service.
-Second, there may be a prayer chain started for that person or at least he or she will be added to a prayer list.
-Third, if the person is in the hospital or homebound, then the pastor (or perhaps deacons depending on the denomination) may come to visit that person.
+Second, a prayer chain may be started for that person, or at least they will be added to a prayer list.
+Third, if the person is in the hospital or homebound, the pastor (or perhaps deacons depending on the denomination) may visit that person.
 The person may also receive phone calls and “get well” cards.
-It is rare to experience someone actually going to minister the word of God and healing to that person.
-It is rare for the people praying for or visiting that person to have a disposition of healing.
+It is rare to experience someone going to minister the word of God and healing to that person.
+It is rare for the people praying for or visiting that person to have a healing disposition.

-Do you really believe that it will be a Christian’s first act to call the elders of the church when they are sick (See James 5:14-16)?
+Do you believe that it will be a Christian’s first act to call the church’s elders when they are sick (See James 5:14-16)?
 Probably not.
-The first thing that most churchgoers will do is find the number to their doctor and make an appointment or run to the medicine cabinet to get a pill.
-Standing against the sickness or issue in prayer and from a disposition of victory through Jesus Christ will most likely not be the first course of action.
-As a matter of fact, that path may never be taken except in desperate situations when all else has failed and there are no other choices.
+The first thing that most churchgoers will do is find their doctor’s number and make an appointment or run to the medicine cabinet to get a pill.
+Standing against the sickness or issue in prayer and from a disposition of victory through Jesus Christ will not be the first course of action.
+That path may never be taken except in desperate situations when all else has failed, and there are no other choices.

-The real cause of the diseases, death, destruction, thefts, and evil on the earth is because of Satan.
-There are other things that happen on the earth because we live on the earth and things happen.
-We have to remember that the earth too is affected by the fall of man, i.e., sin.
+The actual cause of the diseases, death, destruction, thefts, and evil on the earth is because of Satan.
+Other things happen because we live on the planet, and things happen.
+We have to remember that the world, too, is affected by the fall of man, i.e., sin.
 The earth, as well as all of God’s creation, is corrupted because of sin.
 Even with this, we have promises of God’s protection regardless of what is happening around us (see Psalm 91).

-I believe that there are many people who die needlessly because the Christians around them have no idea what to do.
+I believe that many people die needlessly because the Christians around them have no idea what to do.
 Ask yourself this question.
 What did Jesus do about sickness?
-He healed everyone who came to him for healing and thus demonstrating the will of God towards sickness.
+He healed everyone who came to him for healing and thus demonstrated God’s will towards illness.
 We don’t take a stance on God’s word with the confidence of knowing that wellness is the will of God for our lives.
 Why wouldn’t it be?
 I’ve had ministers and pastors oppose this position to believe that God sometimes wills sickness on us.
 Imagine that.
-One of the greatest reasons that the body of Christ is so sick—spiritually too—is because the clergy has failed to promote the truth of God’s word, but instead have promoted their own denominational dogma or regurgitate what they have heard without any reference to the Scriptures.
+One of the most significant reasons that the body of Christ is so sick—spiritually too—is because the clergy has failed to promote the truth of God’s word but instead has promoted their own denominational dogma or regurgitated what they have heard without any reference to the Scriptures.

-Christians claim that the earth is the Lords and everything in it (Psalms 24), but they don’t act like it.
-They complain about their lack and yet the Bible said that the Lord is our Shepard and we shall not lack (Psalms 23).
-Christians do not bless each other in the sense that they do not speak words of life over people’s lives especially when they have troubles.
-It is rare to hear Christians speak life over their own lives and expect God to prosper them and walk with them.
+Christians claim that the earth is the Lord’s and everything in it (Psalms 24), but they don’t act like it.
+They complain about their lack, yet the Bible says that the Lord is our Shepard, and we shall not lack (Psalms 23).
+Christians do not bless each other because they do not speak words of life over people’s lives, especially when they have troubles.
+It is rare to hear Christians talk about life over their own lives and expect God to prosper them and walk with them.

 Start trusting God and relying on him to do what he says he will do.
-Instead of running to the medicine cabinet of the doctor first, pray and ask God for direction, deliverance, or healing first and really mean it.
-I’m not suggesting that you should not go to the doctor, but you may find that the doctor visits at least in some cases will become unnecessary as you experience the deliverance or healing power of God in a given situation.
-I recall a lady on a healing forum on FaceBook said that she experiences that same thing regarding the medical needs of her children.
-When she took the stance of believing God for healing according to his word, she found that doctor visits decreased and she saved money (no co-pays).
+Instead of running to the doctor’s medicine cabinet first, pray and ask God for direction, deliverance, or healing first and mean it.
+I’m not suggesting that you should not go to the doctor.
+Still, you may find that the doctor visits, at least in some cases, will become unnecessary as you experience God’s deliverance or healing power in a given situation.
+I recall a lady on a healing forum on FaceBook who said that she experienced that same thing regarding the medical needs of her children.
+When she took the stance of believing in God for healing according to his word, she found that doctor visits decreased, and she saved money (no co-pays).

-So start living like you are really a Christian or believer.
+So start living like you are a Christian or believer.
 Start being a believer and thus experience what the word of God has provided for us.
-Know what God has promised and stood on those promises to see your life change.
-Stop blaming God and look at the real culprit, who is Satan and perhaps sometimes yourself with bad decisions.
-With that said, pray for wisdom so you can minimize making bad decisions that may have an adverse effect on your life.
-Even then, know that God will be with you and even deliver you/us from our own stupidity.
+Know what God has promised and stand on those promises to see your life change.
+Stop blaming God and look at the real culprit, Satan, and perhaps yourself with bad decisions.
+With that said, pray for wisdom so you can minimize making bad decisions that may harm your life.
+Know that God will be with you and even deliver you/us from our stupidity.
 Amen.